g-plane/eslint-config-gplane/README.md

 # eslint-config-gplane

-This is shareable ESLint config created by [GPlane](https://github.com/g-plane).
+This is shareable ESLint config created by [Pig Fang](https://github.com/g-plane).
-It is used in GPlane's projects.
+It is used in Pig Fang's projects.

-## Main Code Style
+## Code Style Overview

 - No semicolon.
 - 2 spaces indent.